© Queensland Government

 - Use of PAPP is strictly regulated, and landowners are required to obtain a permit from Queensland Health before they can obtain, possess or use the manufactured baits.

 - 1080 poison can be obtained only through licensed Biosecurity Queensland officers and local government operators.

 - Poison baits will control majority of wild dogs.
 Problem animals that avoid baits can then be trapped, shot or fenced out to provide additional control.

 - Baits may be selectively positioned to avoid killing non-target species, as wild dogs’ keen sense of smell enables them to find baits intentionally buried in sand or otherwise hidden.
 Baits may also be tied to prevent their loss to non-target species.

 - Allow a full month for major effects of baiting to be realised.
 Heavy rain within 2 weeks of baiting can leach 1080 from bait.

-See the Wild dogs in Queensland fact sheet (PDF, 566KB) for more information.
+See the wild dog fact sheet (PDF, 566KB) for more information.

 - Wild dog is a restricted invasive animal under the Biosecurity Act 2014.